bshirani/gocryptotrader/database/README.md

 dbmigrate provides a -migrationdir flag override to tell it what path to look in for migrations

-###### Note: its highly recommended to backup any data before running migrations against a production database especially if you are running SQLite due to alter table limitations
+###### Note: its highly recommended to backup any data before running migrations against a production database

 ##### Adding a new model
 Model's are generated using [SQLBoiler](https://github.com/volatiletech/sqlboiler)